Ketamine for Anxiety: What the Emerging Research Shows

 What the data shows so far

-Generalized anxiety disorder (GAD): A small but notable 2017 study published in Journal of Psychopharmacology gave IV ketamine to patients with GAD and social anxiety disorder.
-They found significant anxiety reduction within one hour of infusion, and the effects lasted up to two weeks in some participants.
-The study was small (18 participants), but the signal was clear.
+Generalized anxiety disorder (GAD): A small 2017 study by [Glue and colleagues in Journal of Psychopharmacology](https://pubmed.ncbi.nlm.nih.gov/28441895/) gave ascending single doses of subcutaneous ketamine (0.25, 0.5, 1 mg/kg) at weekly intervals to 12 patients with treatment-refractory generalized anxiety disorder and/or social anxiety disorder.
+Patients reported reduced anxiety within one hour of dosing, and the effect persisted for up to seven days.
+Ten of 12 patients met treatment-response criteria at 0.5-1 mg/kg.
+The trial was small and uncontrolled, but the signal was clear.

 The glutamate connection